adncllng/vmock/src/pages/blog/en/womxn-walk-the-walk.md

   Collective exploring intersectional feminist listening and walking in public space.
 ---
 Womxn Walk the Walk is a collective of artists, researchers and community members who explore the intersectional experience of female identity in public space through group walks and storytelling in Montreal.
-Co-founded in the fall of 2019, the collective today consists of four core members (Amanda Gutierrez, Florencia Sosa Rey, Joanna Guillaume and Veronica Mockler) who collaborate with female-identifying community participants from various backgrounds to share and recognize stories of intersectional womxnhood through storytelling, oral history, performance, visual and sound art, new media, mapping and documentary.
-For more information on their work, visit _[womenwalkmontreal.tumblr.com](https://womenwalkmontreal.tumblr.com/)_.
+Co-founded in the fall of 2019, the collective today consists of four core members (Amanda Gutierrez, Florencia Sosa Rey, Joanna Guillaume and Veronica Mockler) who collaborate with female-identifying community participants from various backgrounds to share and recognize stories of intersectional feminism through storytelling, oral history, performance, visual and sound art, new media, mapping and documentary.

 _Womxn Walk the Walk is the sister initiative of Brooklyn League of Women Walkers, co-founded by Amanda Gutierrez._